9th March - 23rd March 2019

 St. Ives School of Painting: The Porthmeor Programme

 Private View: Friday 8th March, 18:00- 20:00

 This March at the Penwith Gallery see the fourth exhibition of the St Ives School of Painting’s Porthmeor Programme.
-This is a year long course run over 8 weekends that aims to explore, understand and develop the artists individual creative voice.
-There is a celebratory open evening on Friday March 8th from 6pm – 8pm open to the public.
-A chance to meet the artists and enjoy exciting new work that has emerged from an intensive process of discovery.
-The show is open from Saturday 9th March to Saturday 23rd March, 10am till 5 pm.
+This is a year long course run over 8 weekends which aims to explore, understand and develop the artist’s individual creative voice.
+There is a celebratory open evening on Friday March 8th from 6pm – 8pm, open to the public – a chance to meet the artists and enjoy exciting new work which has emerged from an intensive process of discovery.
+The show is open from Saturday 9th March to Saturday 23rd March, 10 am till 5 pm.

 This year’s show illustrates individuality through both the narratives and mediums explored.
 Painting, print, film, sculpture, and installation are all featured.
 There is no overall theme other than the challenge of ‘finding your own voice’.
 Landscape, poetry, history, interiors, hands, geometry and botany are just some of the subjects that fascinate and motivate this group of artists.

 “Undertaking the Porthmeor Programme has given me the chance to explore my art in a supportive but challenging environment where I have gained the confidence to take risks and experiment.
 I am currently interested in expressing light and dark and how this relates to the human condition.”
 Louise